ASimpleMeow/Lord-Of-The-Meows/README.md

 - Fix bug of using items, adding items and removing items when character is frozen.
 - Fix bug of ItemDatabase returning null.
 - Use Persistent scene to hold persistent objects (i.e. Character), achieving persistence.

+&nbsp;
+05-10-2017
+- Finish implementing the SceneController script for loading, unloading and changing scenes.
+- Create the GUI for pause menu.